How To Use Post Tags In WordPress

 Providing your site visitors with ways to find the information they are looking for quickly and easily and keeping them engaged longer on your site is important.

-This is where Tags can help you.
-Tags can be useful for letting users find what they are looking for and for letting search engines know what your content is about.
+This is where Tags can be useful.
+Tags can help users find what they are looking for (and let search engines know what your content is about).

-Tags that accurately represent your posts or pages can help to increase traffic.
-They do this by allowing search engines to better understand how relevant your website is to specific topics and by assisting visitors to navigate more easily to content-related topics on your site.
+Tags that accurately represent what your posts are about can help increase traffic and user engagement on your website.
+They do this by allowing users and search engines to find relevant and related content on your site.

-Tags also need to be used and managed correctly, however, as “over-tagging” posts and pages can dilute its effectiveness as a navigation and search engine indexing tool.
-Adding too many tags is the equivalent of “keyword-stuffing”, which search engines like Google not only frown upon but have long been penalizing sites for.
+Tags need to be used and managed correctly, as “over-tagging” posts can dilute their effectiveness.
+Adding too many tags is the equivalent of “keyword stuffing,” which search engines like Google frown upon.

 Tags Vs Categories

 It’s important not to confuse Tags with categories.